leblancd/kube-v6-test/README.md

 - [PR #53531](https://github.com/kubernetes/kubernetes/pull/53531)
 - [PR #53569](https://github.com/kubernetes/kubernetes/pull/53569)

+## Guidelines for Instantiating an IPv6-Only Kubernetes Cluster
+For guilelines on how to instantiate an IPv6-only Kubernetes cluster refer to [kube-v6](https://github.com/leblancd/kube-v6) setup guidelines.
+These guidelines show how to use kubeadm with pre-built, IPv6-enabled binaries and hyperkube images from the [Kubernetes IPv6 v1.9.0-alpha.1.ipv6.1 Release](https://github.com/leblancd/kubernetes/releases/tag/v1.9.0-alpha.1.ipv6.1).

 ## Running the IPv6 Multi-node e2e Test Suite

 #### If you haven't already done so, copy the kubernetes config file and the kubectl binary from your kube-master to your build node